- How can we restore a CJE environment when it is in a bad state?

 cje prepare worker-remove, if this operation fails we have to be sure that the VM/Host no longer exists in our infrastructure (cloud) and manually mark the worker as deleted with

 touch .dna/servers/worker-X/.deleted.
 After that we can purge deleted workers to eliminate the unnecessary configuration.

 Before starting any kind of restore process you have to make a backup of the folder that contains the CJE project.

-If The issue affects to the whole cluster, if it affects every controller or the workers/controllers configuration needs to be recreated because of an infrastructure change, we can try to reinitialize the cluster with
+If the issue affects the whole cluster, or it affects every controller, or the workers/controllers configuration needs to be recreated because of an infrastructure change, we can try to reinitialize the cluster with

 init every single controller, worker, and service.
 If we made changes in the infrastructure, IP addresses or any other similar change, we will need to check the